 2. Don’t Pay Full Price for Broadway Tickets

 TKTS, located in Times Square, the South Street Seaport, and Downtown Brooklyn, sells discounted tickets for both Broadway and Off Broadway performances.
-You should be able to score 20% to 50% off regular ticket prices by purchasing your tickets through TKTS on the day-of.
+You should be able to score 20% to 50% off regular ticket prices by purchasing your tickets through TKTS on the day of the show you’d like to see.
 Yes, you have to play things by ear a little bit, but that’s a small sacrifice to make considering how much money you’ll save.

-3. Always Ask Street Vendors How Much Something Costs Before You Order It
+3. Ask the Price Before You Order

-5. Always Bargain While You’re Shopping
+5. Bargain While You Shop

-6. Use a Citi Bike
+6. Ride a Citi Bike

 City Guide is New York's #1 resource for travelers.
-You can pick up a free copy of our print guide and hundreds of hotels and popular tourist areas.
+You can pick up a free copy of our print guide at hundreds of hotels and popular tourist areas.
 Inside our pages, you’ll find hundreds of dollars in great savings on exhibits, shopping, dining, transportation, and much more.
-On our website, a dedicated coupon page is also packed with great discounts for New York—a great way to be sure you're not getting ripped off!
+Dizzyingly long lists of free and cheap events are available each week on our website.